seanh/flitter/README.markdown

-A script for launching app and switching windows.
+A script for launching apps and switching windows.

 Requires wmctrl: <http://tomas.styblo.name/wmctrl/>
 On Ubuntu: